 - Prioritize and list user stories: Ensure that all the user stories are organized according to a value system that the product owner and the team find suitable.

 - Create a roadmap: At this point, creating a roadmap is an excellent step.
 We will discuss this in more depth below.

 - Produce a product backlog: After understanding and communicating the roadmap, it is important to set up the tasks such that the development team can accomplish prioritized items in sprints.

 A roadmap will identify and relay the path the development team will follow in order to achieve the product vision.
 In this way, strategy and objectives are clearly displayed, identifying exactly how the project will become realized over a specified amount of time (months or years into the future).

-Similar to story mapping, roadmapping is accomplished by formulating broad goals or features, and breaking them down into smaller, attainable increments for clarity and understanding.
+Similar to story mapping, road mapping is accomplished by formulating broad goals or features and breaking them down into smaller, attainable increments for clarity and understanding.
 It should be completed prior to a product backlog, since without a strategic vision of objectives and plans, a list of tasks cannot be built or prioritized properly.
 Likewise, if a product owner does not perform a product backlog or a list of achievable tasks, the roadmap will not drive attainable development; the owner will not be able to direct the team in any sustainable direction.

-Overall, user story mapping, roadmapping, and priority backlogs are important procedures in setting up an effective product development and delivery.
-Naturally, when organizations or businesses are using Scaled Agile Framework, a smart and straightforward procedure is desirable.
+Overall, user story mapping, road mapping, and priority backlogs are important procedures in setting up effective product development and delivery.
+Naturally, when organizations or businesses are using a Scaled Agile Framework, a smart and straightforward procedure is desirable.
 Agile User Story Map & Product Roadmap is a successful tool for offering the development team clear, engaging user story maps and roadmaps.
 As such, not only can the team complete priority tasks in line with the vision of the product, they will be able to accomplish larger projects or projects across multiple value streams.
 If you wish to learn more about our scaled Agile user story mapping program, contact us today!